This article has links to products and services we love, which we may make commission from.

 Keysearch Content Assist

-Add the desired keywords and read the information to the right.
-In the first column, it identifies the ‘must words’ – these are words you might consider using.
+The first column identifies the ‘must words’ – these are words you might consider using.

-Some of them are very generic, others are targeted.
+Some of them are very generic; others are targeted.

 ‘Relevant information’ pulls up relevant snippets.

-I’ve actually found that the top 10 it pulls up here differs from the top 10 in the SERPs section for a few I tested.
+I’ve found that the top 10 it pulls up here differs from the top 10 in the SERPs section for a few I tested.

-The ‘questions’ section identifies the questions that people ask about the keywords.
-Finally, SERPs outlines the word count of the top 10 on page one of Google.
+Finally, SERPs outline the word count of the top 10 on page one of Google.

 Backlink Checker